-Electromancer Space Corporation (ESC) is a California C-corporation dedicated to the advancement of spacecraft adaptability and survivability technologies in the near-Earth space radiation environment.
-Its core mission is to innovate methods of monitoring and modulating near-satellite plasmas for shielding, resilience, and prolonged space operations, and safeguard assets during severe space weather events.
-ESC is committed to the development of in-situ devices capable of measuring and actively transforming ambient plasma energies in real-time, to mitigate spacecraft charging, reduce ionospheric scintillation, shield sensitive instruments, optimize thermal management and propulsion systems, and perform cold plasma and wave-growth experiments.
-ESC is driven to forge and strengthen partnerships between academic, defense, and corporate spheres to address modern challenges in Geospace in the interest of heliophysics exploration, national security, and commercial stakeholders.
+Electromancer Space Corporation (ESC) (est. Sept.
+2024, Woodland Hills, CA) is dedicated to the advancement of spacecraft adaptability and survivability technologies in the near-Earth space radiation environment.
+Our core mission is to innovate methods of monitoring and modulating near-satellite plasmas for shielding, resilience, and prolonged space operations, and safeguard assets during severe space weather events, including aftermaths from high-altitude nuclear explosions (HANEs).
+The dual-use, space-based non-ThermaL AcceLerator for Orbital Capabilities (TLALOC) framework actively transmits high-powered VLF waves to interact with electrons in the ionosphere, radiation belts, and interplanetary magnetic field (IMF), to regulate spacecraft charging, shield sensitive assets from high-energy plasma, and perform cold plasma, wave-growth, and radiation belt remediation (RBR) activities.
+Electromancer is driven to forge and strengthen partnerships between academic, defense, and corporate spheres to address modern challenges in Geospace in the interest of heliophysics exploration, national security, and commercial stakeholders.

 Electromancer Space Corporation